Best in Manufacturing – March 23, 2021

 So, for EV manufacturers, how to meet the demand of the necessary components is the key to supply.
 They might need to begin making batteries on their own.

-Follow the link below to learn more about FedEx’s plan on its electric vehicle fleet.
+Follow the link below to learn more about FedEx’s plan for its electric vehicle fleet.

 3. Products made from recycled material are gaining popularity